rodrigomelo9/xilinx-data-center-recipes/aws-workflow.md

 aws s3 cp $CL_DIR/build/checkpoints/to_aws/*.Developer_CL.tar s3://your-bucket-for-afis/dcp/
 aws ec2 create-fpga-image --region us-west-2 --name hello-hdl --description hello-hdk --input-storage-location Bucket=your-bucket-for-afis,Key=dcp/<DATE>-<TIME>.Developer_CL.tar --logs-storage-location Bucket=your-bucket-for-afis,Key=logs
 ```

+> **Issue:** *An error occurred (ResourceLimitExceeded) when calling the CreateFpgaImage operation: You have reached the maximum allowed limit for the number of owned AFIs.
+To request an AFI limit increase, please contact AWS Support.*
+>
+> There is a limited number of AFIs that you can create (typically 100 per region and per AWS account).
+> * To check the quantity of AFIs owner by you: `aws ec2 describe-fpga-images --owners self | grep Name | wc -l`
+> * To get info to make a decision about which to delete: `aws ec2 describe-fpga-images --owners self`
+> * To delete an specific AFI: `aws ec2 delete-fpga-image --fpga-image-id <AFI_ID>`

 Wait until the AFI has been created successfully (`"Code": "available"`), running:
 ```bash